a455jldvmsrwll1a/MCOfflineAuth4Forge/README.md

 # MCOfflineAuth4Forge

 ## WORK IN PROGRESS.

-NO FUNCTIONAL BUILD IS AVAILABLE.
+## You can connect to servers but the mod GUI is unavailable.

 ![A screenshot.](res/screenshot.png)